 Understanding the Rise of China

 If the sweeping economic reforms planned by Chinese leaders during the Third Plenum can be our guide, it looks to be a promising decade for global investors.
-Details released recently confirmed President Xi Jinping’s concerted efforts to move China toward a market-based economy that mirrors the West.
+Details released this week confirmed President Xi Jinping’s concerted efforts to move China toward a market-based economy that mirrors the West.

-The plan’s comprehensive nature and the level of clarity evidently pleased investors, as many Chinese stocks experienced a pop.
+The plan’s comprehensive nature and the level of clarity evidently pleased investors, as many Chinese stocks experienced a pop this week.
 We’re pleased U.S. Global Investors’ China Region Fund (USCOX) also participated:

 We believe the positive effect on the equity markets will not be short-lived or limited.
 A component of U.S. Global’s investment process is to closely follow government policies because they tend to be precursors to change.
 Xi’s policies, if successfully implemented, “will undoubtedly have profound long-term implications for the Chinese economy and society at large,” spanning economic, political, cultural, social and environmental issues, says BCA.